 HIGH VALUE CROP DIVERSIFICATION

 In considering rural poverty alleviation, proposals to promote high value crop diversification have almost become a mantra.
 Funds are allocated without hesitation without any definition of what crops are being referred to or for which markets.
-To cover up the ambiguity, expressions such as 'niche markets' are used as this avoids specifying how big market opportunities are, high valuable and how to market to take advantage of them.
+To cover up the ambiguity, expressions such as 'niche markets' are used as this avoids specifying how big market opportunities are, how valuable and how to market to take advantage of them.
 Few appear to question disproportionate allocations for high value crops catering to niche markets because the concept itself is so intrinsically attractive.

 There is no agreed criteria.
 At its most basic, it could mean any crop with higher returns to farmers than the one they are growing.
 If we start with the main crop in a country or region, it is likely to be a cereal or a tree crop.
 With cereals, they are, in normal years, of low value and account for the poverty that exists but they also provide subsistence and a ready cash market.
 Tradition and habit enshrine these basic values into established patterns that afford security of whatever meagre livelihood small farmers do have.
 It does not help much to regard any crop or activity with a higher return than the main crop as high value diversification.